 But I am fighting it.
 I eat much better and exercise more vigorously now than I did when I was thirty or forty.
 Maybe it it precisely because I am fully ensconced in middle age that I am so much more on top of my workouts and diet.
 At thirty a person can workout or now and it can seem a bit like vanity in improving one’s appearance; at fifty one has to workout just to maintain one’s health.
 It is no longer really optional.
 If you want to feel comfortable in your skin, earn your appetite for dinner, and help get yourself a good night’s sleep — then you have to exercise.
 In youth a faster metabolism could help to process unhealthy foods,, but if I eat that way now my stomach and everything else will angrily rebel.
 I can only eat a heavy food like lasagna nowadays if I have exercised long and hard beforehand.
 Only then can my body process such heavy food.

 I sleep less now.
 I could sleep solidly twelve hours straight when I was seventeen.
 Now I can sleep only seven hours and I never need an alarm clock.
 I just wake up when the sun comes up.
 But I sleep less soundly at night.
-And I get much more tired in the afternoons and can easily take a nap.
-My body just seems to need less sleep.
+And I get much more tired in the afternoons and can easily take a nap; I am never as thoroughly rested but my body and brain seem to need less sleep.
 Similarly, I need less food.
 I eat less and less as I age.
 My body has slowed down.
 Instead of the rapid, feverish building up of adolescence and and young adulthood, the body declines ever so slowly for decades afterwards.
 Maybe it was precisely when I could sense physical performance declining that I began to take staying in shape so much more seriously.